Post navigation

 -

 Which information must advertising directed at healthcare professionals contain, and which information is prohibited?
-For example can information about clinical trials, or copies of journal be sent?
+For example, can companies provide information about clinical trials, or reprints of scientific journal articles?

 In accordance with Article 294 and Schedule 30 of the Regulations, all advertisements, excluding Abbreviated Advertisements (see below), to healthcare professionals must contain the following information: